 I don't know whether the other examples in the shop had markings which were similarly positioned to mine.
 Probably not.

 However, it works fine.
-I just have to remember to compensate by four and a quarter hours!
-I certainly wouldn't part with my star clock, because in my opinion the requirement that you have to compensate by four and a quarter hours significantly increases its interest, making it a collector's item.
+I just have to remember to compensate by four and a quarter hours when aligning with the pointer stars of the great bear.
+I certainly wouldn't part with my star clock, because in my opinion the requirement that you have to compensate by four and a quarter hours significantly increases its interest, making it a collector's item!

 I thought this might be possible at the time of the total eclipse in August 1999.
 Unfortunately, in Amiens, France, it didn't become dark enough to see the stars although we had quite a good view of the eclipse.